Department of Accounting, Economics and Finance

 People who work in finance affect almost every aspect of business – indeed, of life itself – because money still does make the world go round.
 Consider the impact these financial practitioners make: Corporate finance officers help their companies raise capital that finances new plants and new products, resulting in new jobs.
 Public finance professionals raise money to build roads, bridges, schools and hospitals.
 Lending officers at banks, savings and loans, and credit unions help their customers finance homes or college education.
 Portfolio managers invest the retirement funds of millions of people.

 Dr. De'Arno De'Armond

-Assistant Professor of Finance & Gene Edwards Professor of Financial Planning
+Associate Professor of Finance & Gene Edwards Professor of Financial Planning